 The "Helping Alleviate Lawful Obstruction (HALO) Act" aims to enhance the protection of first responders in South Carolina by creating a new offense related to obstructing their duties.
 The bill introduces Section 16-3-1092 to the South Carolina Code of Laws, defining "first responders" to include law enforcement officers, firefighters, and emergency medical care providers.
 It establishes that it is unlawful for individuals to approach or remain within twenty-five feet of a first responder, after receiving a verbal warning, with the intent to impede, threaten, or harass them.
-The act also defines "harassment" in this context as engaging in conduct that intentionally causes substantial emotional distress to a first responder without a legitimate purpose.
+The bill also defines "harass" as engaging in conduct that intentionally causes substantial emotional distress to a first responder without a legitimate purpose.

-Violations of this new provision are classified as misdemeanors, carrying penalties of up to five hundred dollars in fines and a maximum of sixty days in imprisonment.
+Violations of this new provision are classified as misdemeanors, with penalties including a fine of up to five hundred dollars and imprisonment for up to sixty days.
 The act is set to take effect upon approval by the Governor, reflecting a legislative effort to ensure the safety and effectiveness of first responders while they perform their essential duties.

 Latest Version: 16-3-1092